aplteam/Tatin/docs/PackageConfiguration.md

   See also the [`GetFullPath2AssetsFolder`](#GetFullPath2AssetsFolder) function.

 * The `assets\` folder must be considered read-only.
-Never write to it from a package!
+Do not write to it from a package!

 * Check the "[files](#)" property for files like "ReadMe.txt" and the like.